An Extract of this piece features in the Khidr Zine: Issue 3, Frontiers as a commission piece

 “The more I have, the more I can give”

 “I will not normalise burnout and struggle for our people.”

-So perhaps this is our greatest desire, not to exist somewhere else more freely, but to exist in all moments as we are?
+This perhaps is our greatest desire, not to exist somewhere else more freely, instead to exist in all moments as we are?
 To be our most authentic and capable selves without risk of danger, harm, violence.
 From here we might move towards a place where our dreams are not deferred to futures, frontiers or the promise of someday, where so many working class and marginalised people have stored their hopes.
-Meaning part of our strategy is that we won’t keep ourselves in longing for another world if we don’t get to be living our fullest right now – we cannot forget this is the very way so many of us placated pain for too long.
-We do not need to be kept in a failure of imagination by settling for a someday but, instead we will do the work of becoming more ‘human humans,’ expanding choice and possibility for each other right now.
-Risking 6 vulnerability, making it safe and worthwhile for us to commit to becoming the people we have been waiting for, for the worlds we will not sleep on.
+Meaning our strategy is that we won’t keep ourselves in longing for another world, if we don’t get to be living our fullest right now – so many of us placated pain for too long.
+We do not need to be kept in a failure of imagination by settling for a someday but, instead we will do the work of becoming more ‘human humans,’ expanding choice and possibility right now.
+Risking vulnerability, making it safe and worthwhile for us to commit to becoming the people we have been waiting for, for the worlds we will not sleep on.